2025 Conference Program

 What you will learn:

-This course will walk the audience through the entire multilayer PCB fabrication process, making stops along the way to explain how PCB design requirements affect the numerous fabrication steps and if/how the finished product can meet the intended quality and reliability requirements.
+This course will walk through the entire multilayer PCB fabrication process, making stops to explain how PCB design requirements affect the numerous fabrication steps and if/how the finished product can meet the intended quality and reliability requirements.
 A detailed explanation will be given for each of the process steps and how that step affects quality and reliability.

 Key topics to cover: